With roots as a Depression-era sawmill, Roseburg Forest Products

-Products has branched out as a diverse producer of wood
+has branched out as a diverse producer and marketer of wood

 products.
-Formed in 1936, the company produces specialty panels (melamine,
+Formed in 1936, the company produces specialty panels

-(joists, beams, and rimboards), and plywood products such
+products (joists, beams, and rimboards), and plywood products such

 as siding and concrete forming.
-Its products are available through dealers,
+Its products are available through

-Based in Oregon, Roseburg boasts operations in half a dozen
+Based in Dillard, Oregon, Roseburg has a regional office in

-states.
-Its timberland is in southern Oregon and California.
+Louisiana.
+It owns timberland in southern Oregon and